jasonplatts/nova-todo/README.md

 ## Known Issues

+* The tree view does not refresh after changing the extension preferences.
-* The extension currently finds TODO and FIXME keywords that occur anywhere within a file.
+* The sidebar currently displays TODO and FIXME keywords that occur anywhere within a file.
 Future releases will search only within comments.

+## Future Features

+* TODO and FIXME keyword highlighting.

 ## Report a Bug or Feature Request